-- (c) Overload payments will be calculated per Article 29.3. - (d) A Full-time Instructor's workload may include courses taught in more than one Faculty with the permission of the relevant Deans, after consultation with the Instructor and the Instructor's home Department/Division/School. - (e) All reasonable efforts will be made to balance Fall and Winter teaching workload hours. - (f) In the event that an assigned course, laboratory or seminar to which an Instructor has been assigned is cancelled, the Dean will meet with the Full-time Instructor to discuss options to make up the cancelled workload.
-All reasonable efforts will be made to replace the assigned workload within the Instructor's home Department/Division/School and during the same semester as the cancelled workload. - (g) Full-time Instructors may apply to their Dean for marking assistance in the same manner as Full-time Faculty.
+(c) Overload payments will be calculated per Article 22.17.

-- (h) Full-time Instructors may include no more than three (3) credits of courses (not listed in Appendix H) in their workload, including pre-packaged courses, per semester. - (i) Full-time Instructors may be hired on a separate contract, on a per course basis beyond their full-time workload, subject to the provisions of Article 15.2.
+- (d) A Full-time Instructor's workload may include courses taught in more than one Faculty with the permission of the relevant Deans, after consultation with the Instructor and the Instructor's home Department/Division/School. - (e) All reasonable efforts will be made to balance Fall and Winter teaching workload hours. - (f) Subject to Article 18.2(a), the Dean, in consultation with the Chairs or Directors of academic units, will attempt to ensure a reasonably equitable workload among Members within an academic unit and among Members within a Faculty over time.
+The Chair or Director, after consultation with Members of the academic unit, will provide the Dean with a recommendation for an equitable workload within the academic unit.
+An equitable workload will permit all Members to pursue fairly their research activity.
+A Member who believes that his/her assigned teaching load is excessive in relation to other Members has the right to have the Provost review his/her workload.
+The Provost will provide the Member with a written response. - (g) In the event that an assigned course, laboratory or seminar to which an Instructor has been assigned is cancelled, the Dean will meet with the Full-time Instructor to discuss options to make up the cancelled workload.
+All reasonable efforts will be made to replace the assigned workload within the Instructor's home Department/Division/School and during the same semester as the cancelled workload. - (h) Full-time Instructors may apply to their Dean for marking assistance in the same manner as Full-time Faculty. - (i) Full-time Instructors may include no more than six (6) credits of courses (not listed in Appendix H) in their workload, including pre-packaged courses, per semester.
+When an Instructor is assigned to teach a pre-packaged course as part of their workload, enrolment exceeding forty (40) students will be compensated per Article 22.5 or Article 22.6 as appropriate. - (j) Full-time Instructors may be hired on a separate contract, on a per course basis beyond their full-time workload, subject to the provisions of Article 16.2.

-17.3 Duties
+18.3 Duties